 Capital growth represents the increase in a property's value over a period of time and is why most people invest in property.
 The buy and hold strategy is more commonly sought out by the capital growth seekers.

 The property market functions in cycles, with periods of growth, stagnation and decline, which have all been part of the Australian property market.
 Considering this, it's clear that investing in property should be done for the long-term, rather than expecting a quick return.

-An investment property can generate regular income that has nothing to do with capital growth.
 Experts state that you should measure your returns from rental income to the returns other asset classes could offer you and to use said measure to determine whether investing in property is a good idea or not.
 Study the average rental price for similar properties in the area and ask yourself whether the rent you receive will be enough to cover property maintenance costs and still allow you to make a profit.